Non-Anticoagulant Rodent Poisons

 Strychnine is an example of a very dangerous and previously unpopular poison making a comeback.
 Stella McMillin, California Department of Fish and Wildlife Environmental Scientist for Toxicology finds –

-The California Department of Pesticide Regulation website on strychnine states “CDFW has also seen an increase in the number of strychnine-related wildlife losses in recent years.”
+The California Department of Pesticide Regulation has stated, “CDFW has also seen an increase in the number of strychnine-related wildlife losses in recent years.”

 This poison has been historically almost abandoned due to its extreme danger.
 Strychnine has NO antidote and acts very quickly.
-Thus, it is especially dangerous.
 From a State of Michigan pesticide website, “Due to the rapid absorption and action of strychnine, treatment is impractical for wildlife, unless found immediately after ingestion.”

 The Merck Veterinary Manual says – “Strychnine is highly toxic to most domestic animals.
 Malicious or accidental strychnine toxicosis occurs mainly in small animals, especially dogs and occasionally cats, and rarely in production animals.
 Most toxicosis occurs when nontarget species consume commercial baits.
 Young and large-breed sexually intact male dogs may be more likely to be affected.”
 Furthermore “There is no specific antidote for strychnine toxicosis.”

-It has been banned in Canada, the United Kingdom, and the European Union.
+It has been totally banned in Canada, the United Kingdom, and the European Union.

 Zinc Phosphide